 - Water Supplies

 - Sewerage Systems

 - Solid Waste Management

 - Solid Waste Collection

 - Non-subsidised Roading

 - Te Kuiti Swimming Pool

 - Marokopa Community Centre

-- Uniform Annual General Charge (UAGC).
+- Rural Stormwater

-Definition
+Definition of SUIP

-Rating units, parts or portions of rating units are terms used to define separately used or inhabited rating units and include any part of a rating unit used or inhabited by the owner or any other person who has the right to use or inhabit that part by virtue of tenancy, lease or other agreement.
-At a minimum, the land or premises intended to form the separately used or inhabited part of the rating unit must be capable of actual habitation, or actual separate use.
-For the avoidance of doubt, a rating unit that has only one use (i.e. does not have separately used or inhabited part.
+For these purposes a SUIP is defined as including any part of a rating unit used or inhabited by the owner or any other person who has the right to use or inhabit that part by virtue of tenancy, lease or other agreement.
+At a minimum, the land or premises forming the SUIP must be capable of actual habitation, or actual separate use.
+For the avoidance of doubt, a rating unit that has only one use (i.e. does not have separate parts or is vacant land) is treated as being one SUIP.